11. Right to Acquire

 Excluded: Some properties that have been part-funded with Social Housing Grant or Social Housing Allowance are nevertheless ineligible for the Right to Acquire by virtue of their location, design etc. For details see section 3.3 below.

 Providers should note that the scheme approval notification will, for Affordable and Social Rent schemes, give details of potential Right to Acquire eligibility.
 How this is administered will vary depending on which Affordable Homes Programme the scheme is being delivered under.
-Please see Housing for Rent - Social Rent.
-Details of the notification for a particular scheme can be requested from the operating area.
+Please see the Housing for Rent chapter of this Guide.
+Details of the notification for a particular scheme can be requested from the relevant Homes England operating area.
 However, it should be noted that the details refer only to potential Right to Acquire eligibility – it will still be necessary to seek appropriate legal guidance as per section 1.2.3 above.

-Providers should note that IMS was introduced in 1999 – there may be schemes that were funded before this and which are eligible for Right to Acquire for which an online approval notification is not available.
+Providers should note that Homes England’s Investment Management System (IMS) was introduced in 1999.
+There may be schemes that were funded before this and which are eligible for Right to Acquire for which an online approval notification is not available.

-3.2.3 The Agency has a statutory obligation to inform grant recipients whether that grant is to be treated as public funds for Right to Acquire purposes.
+3.2.3 Homes England has a statutory obligation to inform grant recipients whether that grant is to be treated as public funds for Right to Acquire purposes.
 It will do so by including an appropriate grant condition in the grant agreement.

 3.2.4 Properties that were subject to grant confirmation before 1 April 1997 are ineligible for Right to Acquire.
 Schemes for which bids were received before 1 April 1997 are not exempt from Right to Acquire where grant confirmation was on or after 1 April 1997.